XenoAmess/EXsimple/README.md

 # EXsimple
-know about SimpleHTTPRequestHandler?

-still not simple enough?

-so here is EXsimple.

 # living example
 http://dailypaste.com/

 # what is it:
-  an extention to the SimpleHTTPRequestHandler,includes:

-  file upload
+  It is used as a public,open,share Web-side-netdisc.

-  multi-files upload
+  Yes,it supports multi-files upload in one turn.

-  and a better html operator interface
+  Actually it is a homemade light dynamic web site framework,which has implyments of POST,GET,HEAD methods.

 # drag it to move!
-  I just notice that soo many people don't know this...
+  It might be really hard to notice it without Instructions.
   ![dragit](https://raw.githubusercontent.com/XenoAmess/EXsimple/master/pic/drag.gif)

 # enter a not-in-use url,and press Enter,then press new-folder button,boom!a new folder appears!
-  I just notice that soo many people don't know this,too...
+  It might be really hard to notice it without Instructions,too.
   ![dragit](https://raw.githubusercontent.com/XenoAmess/EXsimple/master/pic/newFolder.gif)

-# get it in a inframe,and it would be smart!
+# get it in a inframe,and it would be streamline smartly!
 [example link](https://xenoamess.github.io/).